simonpacis/RopasciRPG/README.md

 The game contains playing instructions.

-**Word of warning**: Remember to save often, as the there's pretty much an equal chance of you or your opponent winning.
-They are as strong as you, and sometimes a little bit stronger.
-So, remember to buy pots as well.
+**Word of warning**: Remember to save often, opponents can beat you out of the blue.
+Luckily, the difficulty has been lowered since the initial commit.

 ##For developers
 If you're a developer yourself, and want to contribute to this project, you can do so via GitHub.
 I don't know if I'll be developing more on it myself, but I might.
 Please note that the source is only sporadically commented, and thus a bit troublesome to maintain.
 But, I believe I commented the most complicated pieces of the code pretty well.
 At least I think so.